assayer5/yelp-restaurant-reviews/README.md

 - selected subset of data (restaurants only)
 - parsed dates to generate new features
 - filled or dropped zero and nan values
-- word tokenized, cleaned, POS-tagged, and lemmatized review text
+- sentence or word tokenized, cleaned, POS-tagged, and lemmatized review text

 ### Sentiment Analysis
 - VADER sentiment analysis